Four people work together to pull rope on deck of Mayflower

 • Museum Guides are passionate about history and delight in sharing their knowledge with thousands of guests each year!
 Museum Guides work in the living history exhibits (including the 17th-Century English Village, Historic Patuxet Homesite, Mayflower II and Plimoth Grist Mill) answering guests' questions about the Indigenous and English colonial communities who lived along these shores of change in the 1600s from a modern, 21st-century perspective.

 Please Note: Museum Guides attend additional training sessions and participate in monthly meetings which may include additional reading and continuing education opportunities.
-The next Museum Guides cohort will begin training in June 2024.

-• The Historical Clothing and Textile Department makes and maintains all of the 17th century reproduction clothing worn by our Public History Performers, and all of the textiles used in the homes in the 17th Century English Village.
+• The Historical Clothing and Textile Department makes and maintains all of the 17th-century reproduction clothing worn by our Public History Performers, and all of the textiles used in the homes in the 17th-Century English Village.
 We are supported by 4 primary groups of volunteers.

 • Plimoth Sewists: These volunteers assist with daily tasks in our Costume Shop, such as mending clothing and textiles, hand sewing accessories, and laundry and ironing.
 Intermediate skills in either hand or machine sewing are required, but we'll provide instruction on period sewing techniques.